-- Section 1.4.3: Contrast (Minimum) — i.e., “AA” level
+- 1.4.3: Contrast (Minimum) — i.e., “AA” level

-- Section 1.4.6: Contrast (Enhanced) — i.e., “AAA” level
+- 1.4.6: Contrast (Enhanced) — i.e., “AAA” level

-- Section 1.4.11: Non-text Contrast
+- 1.4.11: Non-text Contrast

 Bad contrast example: Mac’s calculator

 Apple doesn’t necessarily have to get rid of the transparency in their design.
-For example, they could incorporate a type of conditional design element based on the background color behind the calculator window; the design would be more transparent when the calculator is placed over a dark background, and more opaque when placed over lighter backgrounds.
+For example, they could incorporate a type of conditional design element based on the background color behind the calculator window; the design would be more transparent when placed over a dark background, and more opaque when placed over lighter backgrounds.
 All the while, contrast would remain predictable and accessible for users.

-Bad (and good) contrast example: iPhone’s airplane mode
+Bad (and good) example: iPhone’s airplane mode

 As an example, think of the “airplane mode” feature on the iPhone’s swipe up menu (aka: Control Center).
 When airplane mode is turned off (i.e., disabled), the button is a transparent gray.
 When it’s turned on (i.e., enabled), the button turns orange and opaque.

-In regards to contrast, there are some surprising mistakes with this design.
+There are some surprising mistakes with this design.

 About the Author